niarve/node-starter-kit/README.md

 * Sass integration
 * HTML file include

-This repo is meant to be used as a project template for nodejs
+This repo is meant to be used as a project template

 ---
 #### Installation